×

 No comamos comida italiana.
 (Let’s not eat Italian food.)

-Commands Using Ir + A + Infinitive
+How to Use Ir + A + Infinitive in Nosotros Commands

-The ir + a + infinitive formula can actually be used for nosotros commands without needing to conjugate the verb in the imperative—all we need is the present simple tense!
+The ir + a + infinitive formula can actually be used for nosotros commands without needing to conjugate the verb in the imperative—all we need is the present simple tense.

 This form is so common now that it’s the only one many Spanish speakers use.